rust-lang/blog.rust-lang.org/posts/inside-rust/2020-09-11-stabilizing-intra-doc-links.md

 # Intra-doc links close to stabilization

-We're excited to share that
+We're excited to share that intra-doc links are stabilizing soon!

 [Intra-doc links] are a feature of `rustdoc` that allow you to link to '[items]' - functions, types, and more - by their name, instead of a hard-coded url.
 This lets you have accurate links even if your types are [re-exported in a different module or crate][broken-string-links].
 Here is a simple example: